First aid training - Covid-19 update

 Do learners have to wear a face covering or face mask?

 Learners will be provided with fluid resistant surgical masks that meet the standards required for PPE.
-Everyone attending the course, including the trainer, must wear the mask provided at all times whilst on-site and throughout the course (including those with an exemption).
-Masks can be removed when eating and drinking whilst seated 2m apart.
+Everyone attending the course, including the trainer is encouraged to wear the mask provided.

 Courses now routinely include information about how first aid can be performed safely during the current Covid-19 pandemic, following current guidance from Resuscitation Council (UK).
 Click here to read our blog, highlighting some of the additional first aid information that will be covered on first aid courses.

 Do I still have to provide first aid cover as Covid-19 restrictions are eased?

 The Health and Safety (first aid) regulations 1981 explain that businesses should be carrying out a first aid needs assessment to determine what first aider provision and equipment is required.
 Most businesses will need to revisit the first aid needs assessment they had in place prior to the pandemic as it is likely the workplace, working processes and even the workforce within it have altered, e.g. some of the workforce may still be working from home, shielding or isolating.

 You can find out more in our blog: Do employers need to review first aid provision in light of the Covid-19 outbreak

 However, the HSE recognises that temporary arrangements may be necessary such as sharing provision with another business.
 Find out more in our blog or visit the HSE’s coronavirus page for more information.